 From the word go, customers from professional chefs to home cooks have fallen in love with Staub cookware.
-It is easy to see why, the cookware is topnotch when it comes to quality and looks amazing.
+It is easy to see why the cookware is topnotch when it comes to quality and looks amazing.
 I really like the blue and green enamelware.
 How about the grey enamel?
-It sounds boring right?
-Nope the graphite grey is stunning.
-It maybe stereotyping but the French sure do know style.
+It sounds boring, right?
+Nope, the graphite grey is stunning.
+It may be stereotyping but the French sure do know style.

 You’re not limited to cast iron, Staub has a full range of ceramic dishes.
 Perfect to treat yourself or if you’re looking for that special gift.

-Staub is most famous for their enamel cast-iron French oven, however they also make a wide range of highly colourful ceramics and trust me they’re pretty nice too.
+Staub is most famous for their enamel cast-iron French oven, however, they also make a wide range of highly colourful ceramics and trust me they’re pretty nice too.
 These ceramics have a bit of heft to them and are shock resistant.
 They’re not are the cheapest that’s for sure however you want something nice for yourself or looking for a gift then Staub ceramics could be a good option.
-Staub ceramics have a deep rich finish and they even have a rustic style range which look great and have an old country feel.
+Staub ceramics have a deep rich finish and they even have a rustic style range which looks great and have an old country feel.
 Here’s a rustic turquoise baking dish on Amazon.
 The blue stands out as my favourite.
 The rustic range has the old world charm.
-If you’re looking for some ceramics then Staub have a lot of goodies to choose from.
+If you’re looking for some ceramics then Staub has a lot of goodies to choose from.
 These include a wide selection of: